 Is Korean strawberry milk healthy?

-What are the ingredients in strawberry milk?
+What are the ingredients in the Korean strawberry milk recipe?

 How to pick strawberries?